theamazingmrb/Team-5-backend/readme.md

 ### Stretch Goals
 - User can add a phot to their profile using cloudanry
-- User should be able to recoomend events to other users
+- User should be able to recommend events to other users
 - User should be able to give a star rating.